chrisruffalo/connection-leak/README.md

 Okay, so you've done that and MABYE you're still not having your leaks dealt with.
 I found out, the hard way, that having `jta="false"` in your datasource definition will *also* cause the CCM to not close orphaned connections.
 Fantasic!

+(You can fiddle around with your timeout options but... there's also a few things to remember about "idle" connections.
+They're only idle if they have been *returned to the pool*.
+So what that boils down to is that if you orphan a connection *it will never be idle.*)

 So, what did I decide to do about it?
 After batting around MANY different ideas (like watching the transaction status... which is pretty much what the CCM does to notify you of an orphaned connection) I settled on just keeping a list